EdDataScienceEES/tutorial-SarahMorrison6504/index.md

 Often when analysing data in ecology and environmental science we use modelling to determine the effect explanatory variables have on response variables such as linear regression and generalised linear models.
 For example, we can determine the extent to which climate change impacts temperatures or precipitation rates in different areas by looking at observed data over time.

 But what if we want to see how this will change in the future?
 We can use linear regression, but what if we want more detailed projections?
 Or our data is not normally distruibuted?
-Machine learning can be a useful tool for this and  we will look at the potentail for k NN regression and ARIMA, to project continuous data using algorithms, with the example of annual temperatures across the UK.
+Machine learning can be a useful tool for this and  we will look at the potentail for k NN regression to project continuous data using algorithms, with the example of annual temperatures across the UK.

 You can get all of the resources for this tutorial from <a href="https://github.com/EdDataScienceEES/tutorial-SarahMorrison6504" target="_blank">this GitHub repository</a>.
 Clone and download the repo as a zip file, then unzip it.

 <a name="section1"></a>

+## 1. Linear Regression
-## Getting Started
+### Getting Started
-We will be using the dataset uk.long.csv which contains the mean annual temperatures from 1884-2023 in England, Scotland, Wales and Northern Ireland.
+We will be using the dataset `uk_long.csv` which contains the mean annual temperatures from 1884-2023 in England, Scotland, Wales and Northern Ireland.
+This dataset was created by compiling data from the [Met Office](https://www.metoffice.gov.uk/research/climate/maps-and-data/uk-and-regional-series).
+(See how this was compiled in the [data script](https://github.com/EdDataScienceEES/tutorial-SarahMorrison6504/tree/master/data)!)

 Be sure to setwd to where you located the unzipped files.
 We will be using the following packages, so make sure to have them downloaded and loaded onto a new `R Script`:

 ```r
 # Set the working directory